ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 * **Medium range, moderate data:** Default 64 offers a good compromise
 * **High throughput, short range:** Use 192 or higher

-Note: If an unsupported rate is selected, the closest higher supported rate is used by firmware instead.
+Note: If an unsupported rate is selected, the closest higher supported rate is used by the firmware instead.

 ### Duty Cycle Setting